-Despite the unwritten rule that on is not to serve deviled eggs (or wear white shoes) before Easter, our family is happy to eat them any time of year – including when my aunt brought them to our New Year’s Eve Party.
+Despite the unwritten rule that you’re is not supposed to serve deviled eggs (or wear white shoes) before Easter, our family is happy to eat them any time of year.
 But I do love to change-up the classic onion, mayo, mustard recipe.
-While on Punchfork looking for some deviled eggs inspiration, I got sidetracked by these cute egg chicks.
-With an extra package of egg dye in the pantry and a couple kids dying (pun intended!) to dye eggs early, I wondered how Easter Deviled Egg Chicks might turn out.
+And for Easter, our deviled eggs are turned into Easter Deviled Egg Chicks.

-First we tried covering the entire hardboiled egg with tiny cracks and letting it set in the egg dye for over 15 minutes.
-Despite the incredible patience of my 4 year old, the long dye soak did not transfer to the cooked egg white.
+First, we tried making tiny cracks throughout the shell and letting the egg dye seep in for over 15 minutes.
+Despite the incredible patience of my 4 year old, the long dye soak did not transfer onto the cooked egg white.
 So we just peeled all the eggs and gave them a quick 1-2 minute soak in the dye colors for beautiful pastel colors!
 (Yes, Easter egg dyes are food-safe!)